-Established companies sustain technologies whereas smaller companies disrupt the status quote.
+Success is a long way to go if you are a small business, established companies sustain technologies whereas smaller companies disrupt the status quote.
 Dilemma Zone is where these emerging technologies become known.
-Failure to act fast at this point has caused companies to vanish.
+Failure to act fast at this point has caused companies’ success to vanish.
 RIP Kodak.
-From Apple: The Innovators Dilemma article written by Max
+From Apple: The Innovators Dilemma article was written by Max

 The assumption here is that the departments collaborate to deliver a final product/service.
 Although this dynamic is rational and expected, there’s another equally powerful force in current which contradicts our assumption.